dullage/flatnotes/README.md

 Yes!
 See the [Advanced Searching](https://github.com/Dullage/flatnotes/wiki/Advanced-Searching) wiki page.

 ### How do I get my notes out of flatnotes?
 They're just markdown files.
-There's no database, proprietary formatting, complicated folder structures or anything like that so you're free to just move the files elsewhere and use another markdown editor.
+You're free to just move the files elsewhere and use another app.

 ### Is there an API?
 Yes.
 The docs are available at the `/docs` endpoint.
 See [demo.flatnotes.io/docs](https://demo.flatnotes.io/docs) as an example.